Code-Institute-Submissions/wilko90-UCFD-Milestone-Daftpunk-Discography/TESTING.md

 * `Volume toggle` when intated lower or increase volume (only on desktop)
 * Media can be scrubbed forwards and backwards with toggle
 * Media downloads when download button is initiated.
-* Media player compatiable with Safari,Chrome,Mozzila,Internet Explorer (tested on latest versions)
+* Media player compatiable with Safari,Chrome,Mozzila,Microsoft edge (tested on latest versions)
 * Uncompatable browser text does not show unless uncompatble.
 (Uncompatablelity I couldnt test as all testing was done on the latest verions of specific web browsers so audio worked. here is a link with browsers that support the `audio` and the version that is supported [link](https://www.w3schools.com/tags/tag_audio.asp).

 ### video